PRATIK-PHY/nmap-Local-Network-Scanner-Scripts/README.md

   * The <target_ip_address> can be a single IP address, a range (e.g., 192.168.1.100-200), or a subnet (e.g., 192.168.1.0/24).
+### 3\.
+Interpreting the Results
+The output of nmap will provide information about each scanned host.
+ * Host is up: The device is online and responded to the scan.
+ * PORT: The port number and the protocol (e.g., 80/tcp).
+ * STATE:
+   * open: An application is listening for connections on this port.
+   * closed: The port is accessible, but no application is listening.
+   * filtered: A firewall is blocking the port.
+ * SERVICE: The name of the service commonly associated with that port (e.g., http, ssh).
+Example output for a successful scan on a router:
+Nmap scan report for 192.168.1.1
+Host is up (0.0020s latency).
+Not shown: 998 closed ports
+PORT     STATE SERVICE
+22/tcp   open  ssh
+80/tcp   open  http
 I have created the content for the README.md file you requested, complete with an image of a port scan and an explanation of the nmap commands.